qodex-ai/swagger-generator/README.md

   Run directly as an MCP server or via a one-liner install script.

 - 🔑 **Secure API Integration**
-  Uses your project API key and AI chat ID for authenticated spec generation.
+  Uses your project API key and AI chat ID for uploading it to the Qodex project.

 - 🛠️ **Flexible Execution**
   - Integrates with MCP settings